redhat-gpte-devopsautomation/ola/README.md

 3. The application will be running at the following URL: <http://localhost:8080/api/ola>

-Deploy the application in Openshift
+Deploy the application in OpenShift
 -----------------------------------

 1. Make sure to be connected to the Docker Daemon